 The Secret to Freezing Store Bought Bread is in the Freezer!

-There are two factors to successfully freezing store bought bread:
+There are four factors to successfully freezing store bought bread:

 Developing frost on the bottom of the loaf of bread can happen with whole wheat bread also, but because it is denser, it usually isn’t a problem.
 Sometimes we put a paper towel inside the actual bread bag as it’s defrosting to absorb moisture and to prevent mushiness.

-2. The Type of Freezer That Freezes Bread the Best
+4. Type of Freezers That Freeze Bread the Best

 Where to Put Your Bread in the Freezer